buildsi/splice-experiment/README.md

 git clone -b vsoch/db-17-splice https://github.com/vsoch/spack
 . spack/share/spack/setup-env.sh

-# always build with debug!
+# always build with debug (this is in template script too)
 export SPACK_ADD_DEBUG_FLAGS=true

 # add anaconda (or your favorite python install) to the path to install spliced